-- ensure that applied-for gTLD strings comply with the requirements provided in section 2.2.1.3.2, and - determine whether any strings raise significant security or stability issues that may require further review.
+- ensure that applied-for gTLD strings comply with the requirements provided in section 2.1.1.3.2, and - determine whether any strings raise significant security or stability issues that may require further review.

-There is a very low probability that extended analysis will be necessary for a string that fully complies with the string requirements in subsection 2.2.1.3.2 of this module.
+There is a very low probability that an extended review will be necessary for a string that fully complies with the string requirements in subsection 2.1.1.3.2 of this module.
 However, the string review process provides an additional safeguard if unanticipated security or stability issues arise concerning an applied-for gTLD string.